-- Order and bring home chicks if we need any this year.
+- Order and bring home baby chicks if we need any this year.

-- Celebrate spring Equinox by using any of the home canned food and any wild food that might be ready (like dandelion greens).
+Celebrate spring Equinox by using home canned food and any wild food

 - Do a full clean out of the chicken coop with fresh new bedding (do this in Feb is it’s warm).

-- If snow falls shovel and brush off snow from raised bed covers and polytunnel greenhouse.
+- If snow falls shovel and brush off snow from raised bed covers and greenhouse.

-- Set up mini hoop tunnels within the polyunnel greenhouse for early Spring transplanting (Eliot Coleman’s tunnel within a tunnel system).
+- Set up mini hoop tunnels within the unheated greenhouse for early Spring transplanting (Eliot Coleman’s tunnel within a tunnel system).